ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 make menuconfig
 ```

-Now make the changes that you wish enable and/or disable drivers that not needed, and remember to enable options for your system (ex. nvme support, etc).
+Now make the changes that you wish, enable and/or disable drivers that are not needed, and remember to enable options for your system (ex. nvme support, etc).

 When you are finished, save the config file and compile your kernel: